Carter national security adviser Zbigniew Brzezinski dies

 “I have never believed in flattery or lying as a way of making it,” he told The Washington Post that year.
 “I have made it on my own terms.”

-The oldest son of Polish diplomat Tadeus Brzezinski, Zbigniew was born on March 28, 1928, and attended Catholic schools during the time his father was posted in France and Germany.
+The oldest son of Polish diplomat Tadeus Brzezinski, Zbigniew was born on March 28, 1928.
+He attended Catholic schools during the time his father was posted in France and Germany.

 The family went to Montreal in 1938 when the elder Brzezinski was appointed Polish consul general.
 When Communists took power in Poland six years later, he retired and moved his family to a farm in the Canadian countryside.